NextronSystems/thor-manual/usage/debugging.rst

 Note: The debug log files can be pretty big, so please compress the file before submitting it to us.
 Normal log files have a size between 1 and 4 MB.
-Scans started with the --debug flag typically have sizes of 30-200 MB.
+Scans started with the ``--debug`` flag typically have sizes of 30-200 MB.
 The compression ratio is typically between 2-4%, so a compressed file shouldn't be larger than 10 MB.

 Provide a Screenshot (Optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sometimes errors lead to panics of the executables, which causes the situation that the relevant log lines don't appear in the log file.
+Sometimes errors lead to panics of the executables, which causes the situation in which relevant log lines don't appear in the log file.
 In these cases, please also create a screenshot of a panic shown in the command line window.

 Provide the THOR database (Optional)